derekaguirre/module8_technical/README.md

 interface.
 The second thread will then display the threads in the user’s interface.

 ### Status
-The system only reads and decodes the packets.
-The system uses sub-processes to read and decode the packets.
+The system displays the read and decoded packets.
+The system uses sub-processes to read, generate and decode each one of the frames coming from de CAN Bus.
 We seek to optimize it by using threads.
 There are buttons in the systems UI that are not functional for the moment.

 ### What did you learn?
  * After running the program for a while, the file storing the packet becomes pretty large.
 This